 - Bare Hands Brewery (Granger)

-Downtown South Bend’s go-to Irish pub.
+Fiddler's Hearth is downtown South Bend's go-to Irish pub.
 Enjoy great live music, high quality food and a pint of your favorite ale at this family friendly gathering place.

 Time for a cocktail in a throwback setting.
 Once a bank, The Exchange Whiskey Bar carries close to 150 whiskeys.
 Its craft cocktail menu is always vibrant and frequently changes.
+The Hideaway at The LaSalle is another top-notch cocktail spot.

 This state of the art facility houses Notre Dame football offices, practice facilities and various awards won by former Notre Dame legends.
 On Fridays, fans can come see the awards — Heisman trophies and the National Championship trophy.